The modulating function method for state estimation and feedback of infinite-dimensional systems: Notation, function spaces, and operator-theoretic preliminaries

-$\mathbb{N}$ and $\mathbb{N}_0$ represent the sets of natural numbers excluding and including zero, respectively.
-Let $X$ and $Y$ be Hilbert spaces, consistently assumed to be real throughout this work.
-We note, without going into detail, that, by a~complexification, all results in this paper can also be formulated for the complex case.
-The norm in $X$ will be represented as $\|\cdot\|_{{X}}$ or simply $\|\cdot\|$, provided the context is clear.
-The identity mapping in $X$ is denoted as $\Id_{X}$ (or just $\Id$, if context makes it clear).
+The sets of positive and non-negative integers are denoted by $\mathbb{N}$ and $\mathbb{N}_0$, respectively.
+Unless stated otherwise, all Hilbert spaces considered in this article are real.
+By complexification, the results can also be formulated for complex Hilbert spaces.
+The norm on $X$ is denoted by $\|\cdot\|_X$, or simply by $\|\cdot\|$ if the underlying space is clear from the context.
+The identity operator on $X$ is denoted by $\Id_X$, or simply by $\Id$.